Basem-Qahtan/STEM-data-processing-scripts/README.md

-**A github respreotory with scripts developed for STEM-data processing as follows:**
+**A github respiratory with scripts developed for STEM-data processing as follows:**

 **1-Nanocrystals segmentation and population analysis.**